casper-network/docs-archive/implementation/serialization-standard.rst

 +--------------------+---------------+

 - ``Key`` values serialize as a single byte tag representing the variant, followed by the serialization of the data that variant contains.
-For most variants this is simply a fixed-length 32 byte array.
-The exception is ``Key::URef`` which contains a ``URef``, so its data serializes per the description above.
-The tags are as follows: ``Key::Account`` serializes as ``0``, ``Key::Hash`` as ``1``, ``Key::URef`` as ``2``.
+For most variants, this is simply a fixed-length 32-byte array.
+The exception is
+  ``Key::URef``, which contains a ``URef``, so its data serializes per the description above.
+The tags are as follows: ``Key::Account`` serializes as
+  ``0``, ``Key::Hash`` as ``1``, ``Key::URef`` as ``2``.

 ``CLType`` itself also has rules for serialization.
-A ``CLType`` serializes as a single byte tag, followed by the concatenation of serialized inner types, if any (e.g. lists, and tuples have inner types). ``FixedList`` is a minor exception because it also includes the length in the type, however this simply means that the length included in the serialization as well (as a 32-bit integer, per the serialization rules above), following the serialization of the inner type.
+A ``CLType`` serializes as a single-byte tag, followed by the concatenation of serialized inner types, if any (e.g., lists, and tuples have inner types). ``FixedList`` is a minor exception because it also includes the length in the type; however, this simply means that the length included in the serialization as well (as a 32-bit integer, per the serialization rules above), following the serialization of the inner type.
 The tags are as follows:

 +---------------+-------------------+
 | ``CLType``    | Serialization Tag |